mischa78/boxroom/README.md

 Mail settings
 -------------
+Boxroom sends email on the following occasions:

+ * When inviting new users
+ * On a reset password request
+ * When a file is shared

+For the application to be able to send email, a few things have to be set up.
+Depending on the environment you're working in, either open `config/environments/development.rb` or `config/environments/production.rb`.
-Boxroom sends email when inviting new users, when users want to reset their password or when they share files.
-For this to work, depending on your environment, you have op to open `config/environments/development.rb` or `config/environments/production.rb`, uncomment the following lines and fill in the correct settings of your mail server:
+Uncomment the following lines and fill in the correct settings of your mail server:

     # config.action_mailer.delivery_method = :smtp
     # config.action_mailer.smtp_settings = {